abpframework/abp/docs/en/Blog-Posts/2024-10-23 v9_0_Preview/POST.md

 In this section, I will introduce some major features released in this version.
 Here is a brief list of titles explained in the next sections:

+* Upgraded to .NET 9.0
+* Introducing the **Extension Property Policy**
+* Allow wildcards for Redirect Allowed URLs
+* Docs Module: Show larger images on the same page
+* Google Cloud Storage BLOB Provider
+* Removed React Native mobile option from free templates
+* Suite: Better naming for multiple navigation properties to same entity
+* CMS Kit Pro: Feedback feature improvements

+### Upgraded to .NET 9.0

+We've upgraded ABP to .NET 9.0, so you need to move your solutions to .NET 9.0 if you want to use ABP 9.0.
+You can check [Microsoft’s Migrate from ASP.NET Core 8.0 to 9.0 documentation](https://learn.microsoft.com/en-us/aspnet/core/migration/80-90), to see how to update an existing ASP.NET Core 8.0 project to ASP.NET Core 9.0.

+> **Note:** Since the stable version of .NET 9 hasn't released yet, we upgraded ABP to .NET v9.0-rc.2.
+We will update the entire ABP Platform to .NET 9 stable, after Microsoft releases it on November 13-14 with the stable ABP 9.0 release.

+### Introducing the Extension Property Policy

+//TODO:...

+### Allow Wildcards For RedirectAllowedURLs

+//TODO:...

+### Docs Module: Show Larger Images

+//TODO:...

+### Google Cloud Storage BLOB Provider

+//TODO:...

+### Removed React Native Mobile Option From Free Templates

+//TODO:...

+### Suite: Better Naming For Multiple Navigation Properties

+//TODO:...

+### CMS Kit Pro: Feedback Feature Improvements

 //TODO:...